Admissions COVID-19 FAQs

 We recognize that this has been a stressful time with unknown and unprecedented challenges due to COVID-19.
 University of Calgary continues to be committed to supporting students during this time; we will continue to communicate with students and schools to understand impacts and determine the best way forward.
 We want to ensure students are not disadvantaged and are supported as they start their post-secondary journey.
 To support you in this time, please read our frequently asked questions.

 I would like to apply to UCalgary for a future term and would like to know how the grades received will impact my application evaluation?

 1. High School applicants: All grades, as reported by the reporting authority in the country, province or territory will be used, with or without a final examination.

 2. Transfer applicants: We will use the grade and course information provided by your post-secondary institution as follows:

-- Required courses: Courses taken in 2020 that are graded or were awarded credit on an alternative grading system (e.g., Credit Received, Completed Requirements, pass, complete) will be used to meet required courses for admission.
+- Required courses: Courses taken in winter 2020 to winter 2021 that are graded or were awarded credit on an alternative grading system (e.g., Credit Received, Completed Requirements, pass, complete) will be used to meet required courses for admission.
 These courses will not be used in the admission average calculation.